michaelcfoti/RnB-Wavelet/README.md

 ## Description

-Current methodologies rely on the Fourier transform and are limited to separating the rhythmic and arrhythmic components from the power spectrum.
+Current methodologies [1,2] rely on the Fourier analysis and are limited to disentangle the rhythmic and arrhythmic activities from the Fourier spectral power.

-The RnB (rhythms and background)-Wavelet model shifts this paradigm by utilizing wavelet analysis, allowing the separation of these components at the temporal level of a signal.
+The RnB (rhythms and background)-Wavelet model shifts this paradigm by using discrete wavelet analysis, allowing the separation of these components at the temporal level of a signal.

 The algorithm extracts a ‘rhythmic signal’ by filtering out the arrhythmic components from the wavelet coefficients.

 The following demo illustrates the RnB-Wavelet method.

+1. Irasa
+2. Fooof

 ## Usage

 Run the main script ` RnB_wavelet_main.m `.
 The output will include a figure illustrating the following: